-First made a PGA Tour halfway cut at 16, captured the Jack Nicklaus Award as America’s top college player.
+He first made a PGA Tour halfway cut at 16, and captured the Jack Nicklaus Award as America’s top college player.